DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture4revision.md

   - The component risks would include the “risk free rate”, inflation, anticipated interest rate movements, rental rate movements, vacancies, building expense variations, obsolescence, terminal value risk, etc.

 - Despite its shortcomings, the Capitalisation method is widely used in the property industry, either as a primary or secondary valuation methodology.
-- It is not universally popular however, as one unkind commentator observed:
+- It is not universally popular however, as one unkind commentator observed